Rock music and the fall of communism: 1960s

 The Beatles sparked the love of rock in the Soviet youth, and its popularity spread in the early 1960s.
 Their impact on fashion was one of the more obvious external signs of their popularity.
-"Collarless Beatles jackets, known as 'Bitlovka', were assembled from cast-offs; clumsy army boots were refashioned in Beatles style."
+Jackets, known as 'Bitlovka', were assembled from cast-offs and army boots were "refashioned in the Beatles style" by youth.
 In addition to their influence in fashion, they also helped drive the expansion of music in the black market.
 Illicit music albums were created by recording copies onto discarded X-ray emulsion plates.
 The music itself was acquired either by smuggling copies from the west, or recording it from western radio.
 The latter became easier and more common after United States president Lyndon Johnson made international broadcasting a priority in the mid-1960s.

 Hippie culture emerged in the late 60s and early 70s.
 Although very similar in terms of aesthetic to their western cousins, Soviet hippies were more passive.
 The Soviet hippie movement did not develop the same radical social and political sensibilities as did the New Left in the United States.
 Elsewhere in the eastern bloc, however, rockers and hippies were quite politically active and in the Prague Spring of 1968 numerous concerts were held in support of greater liberalization.